The

 Monster Greetings (Topps, 1965) Color set of 50 cards.
 The fronts feature illustrations by R. Crumb, but the backs use photos of various Topps employees wearing monster masks and such.
 The front sets up the gag, the back delivers the punch line.
 Retail: $150 Nrmt

 Monster In My Pocket (Morrison Entertainment Group, 1991) 48 cards of colorful monster drawings, plus 24 stickers forming a puzzle (the artwork of which if pretty crude.)
+Check out the Panini sticker version as well (same title but over 200 stickers).
+See back.
 Retail: $10

 Monster Initial Stickers (Topps, 1974) 132 sticker set with two monster letters on the front, blank sticker backs.
-There was also 9 puzzle cards distributed in packs.
+There was also 9 puzzle cards distributed in packs (see reverse).
 There is no "MA" sticker as reported in various guide books.
-(Please note that the stickers pictured have been cut in half from two image panels.)
 Retail: $250-300 Nrmt.

 Monster Laffs (Topps, 1966?)
 66 of the images taken from Monster Midgees put in regular sized card.
 Often found as complete sets.
 Originally sold in clear cello packs.
 Retail: $35-60 (see back)